ComedicChimera/chai/docs/Chai Notes/Documentation Layout/The Guide.md

 2. Write a program that prompts the user to enter two integers and prints their quotient.

 **Conditional Logic**
-Covers booleans, relational operators, logical operator, block expression, and if/elif/else.
+Covers booleans, relational operators, logical operators, block expressions, scoping and shadowing, and if/elif/else.

 *Exercises*:
 1. Write a program that prompts the user to enter their favorite number and then display whether or not that number is even.